CD3/run-if/README.md

 The rules for determining if a command will be ran are as follows:

 - By default, assume the command should _not_ be run.
+- If there is no cache entry for the given command, run the command.
 - If _any_ targets are missing, run the command.
+- If _any_ sentinels exist, run the command.
-- If the hash of dependencies differ from the previous run (of the same command), run the command.
+- If the hash of _any_ dependencies differ from the previous run (of the same command), run the command.
 - If the `--run-until-success` option has been given and the command returned a non-zero exit status on the previous run, run the command.

 Note that these rules lead to a few properties: